 Looking for a new way to enjoy fresh fruits and vegetables?
 Slaws are perfect, easy-to-prepare dishes.
-Looking for a new way to enjoy fresh fruits and veggies?
-Slaws are perfect, easy-to-prepare dishes: The varieties are many and the ingredients are plentiful, making them a brilliant twist on salads — and they are good for you, too.
+There are plenty of varieties and the ingredients to include, making them a brilliant twist on salads.

 While there are countless slaw variations, two traditional coleslaw ingredients are cabbage and carrots — both of which boast healthy nutrition profiles.

-One cup of raw chopped cabbage offers a mere 22 calories and provides 2.2 grams of fiber.
+One cup of raw, shredded cabbage offers around 20 calories and provides 2 grams of dietary fiber.
 It is an excellent source of vitamin C and provides phytonutrients lutein and zeaxanthin, which are important nutrients for eye health.
 Carrots also are low in calories and packed with nutritional benefits: ½ cup of grated carrot has 23 calories, provides 1.5 grams of fiber, is an excellent source of vitamin A, and also contains lutein and zeaxanthin.

 Need some slaw inspiration?
 Here are some variations certain to please any palate.

-- Asian-inspired slaws: With no creamy ingredients and fewer added sugars than its traditional counterparts, common ingredients include ginger, peanut butter, lime juice, soy sauce, toasted sesame oil, sesame seeds, green onions, dry noodles and peanuts.
+- Asian-inspired slaws: With no creamy ingredients and fewer added sugars than traditional coleslaw, they're commonly made with ingredients such as ginger, peanut butter, lime juice, soy sauce, toasted sesame oil, sesame seeds, green onions, dry noodles and peanuts.

-- Exotic slaws: Exotic slaws may or may not include cabbage, but these varieties are considered slaws because of the way the vegetables, fruits or other ingredients are finely chopped and tossed together.
+- Cabbage-free slaws: These variations are considered slaws because of the way the vegetables, fruits or other ingredients are finely chopped and tossed together.

 Sweet peppers, radicchio and squashes make for a colorful slaw as well.
 So be creative the next time you are browsing your grocery produce section.
 Your slaw recipe could be a big hit at the next family meal.